jaytohe/aoc2023-day8/README.md

 To reach 22Z and 11Z simultaneously, the number of steps need to be equal i.e. `3*(z) == 2*(k)`

-Hence, the problem of finding the number of steps it taken to reach nodes ending in Z simultaneously is converted into finding the least common multiple between 2 and 3.
+Hence, the problem of finding the number of steps it takes to reach nodes ending in Z simultaneously is converted into finding the least common multiple between 2 and 3.

 Generally, the solution is given by lcm(steps_to_reach_z_path1, steps_to_reach_z_path2, ..., steps_to_reach_z_pathN)
-# aoc2023-day8
-# aoc2023-day8
-# aoc2023-day8